-In response, Devin ook to pinning Czoski with a no nonsense stare he often relied on to serve notice he would brook no further discussion on the issue at hand.
-“The time has come for them to decided whether they’re with us, or against us.
-If this doesn’t do it, I don’t know what will short of storming the White House.”
-Then, after coming to his feet, Devin slowly scanned the faces of the militiamen who had been watching and listening to the exchanged between him and Czoski.
-“From this point on,” he declared in a loud, clear voice, “I expect each and every man and woman here to abide by the words George Jacques Danton had used to whip up his fellow Jacobites during the height of the French Revolution.
+In response, Devin took to pinning Czoski with a no-nonsense stare he often relied on to serve notice he would brook no further discussion on the issue.
+“The time has come for them to decide whether they’re with us, or against us.
+If this doesn’t do it, I don’t know what will, short of storming the White House.”
+Then, after coming to his feet, Devin slowly scanned the faces of the militiamen who had been watching and listening to the exchange between him and Czoski.
+“From this point on,” he declared in a loud, clear voice, “I expect each and every man and woman here to abide by the words Georges Jacques Danton had used to whip up his fellow Jacobites during the height of the French Revolution.
 Audacity, more audacity, always audacity.”

 ~

-The idea of trooping out to the edge of the plateau the militia compound was located on in the midafternoon heat just to hear a lecture on the military significance of holding the high ground did not appeal to Amy Porter in the least.
-No doubt, she told herself, whatever the militiaman had to say would be like so much else she and the annoying little intern she’d been saddled with were being fed, bogus information intended to intimidate or mislead members of the Administration who, she suspected, were scrambling to come up with a plan to take Allen Devin and his minions down.
-Still, she knew not doing the piece was not advisable.
-Porter needed to remind people back at WNN she were still there.
-To go silent, even for a short period, would leave Jan Fields little choice but to fill the air time with stories from other journalist or stage a round table discussion between talking heads and people who fancied themselves experts on this, that or the other thing whose only real expertise was eating up air time by speculating or pontificating.
+The idea of trooping out to the edge of the plateau on which the militia compound was located in the midafternoon heat just to hear a lecture on the military significance of holding the high ground did not appeal to Amy Porter.
+No doubt, she told herself, whatever the militiaman had to say would be like so much else she and the annoying little intern were being fed.
+It was all bogus information intended to intimidate or mislead members of the Administration who, she suspected, were scrambling to come up with a plan to take Allen Devin and his minions down.
+Still, she knew that not doing the piece was unadvisable.
+Porter needed to remind people back at WNN that she was still there.
+To go silent, even for a short period, would leave Jan Fields little choice but to fill the air time with stories from other journalists or stage a round-table discussion between talking heads and people who fancied themselves experts, but whose only real expertise was eating up air time by speculating.

 After putting on something of a show, debating whether they should bother doing the piece with Cardosa who was always in favor of taking advantage of whatever opportunity came their way to make a live broadcast, Porter had suddenly turned to Jennings.
 “Why don’t you do it?”

 Having managed to get a fairly good handle on the way Porter operated, the eager young intern with big, bright eyes and a mind that was as cunning as Porter’s did not hesitate.
 She knew the veteran journalist was fobbing off what was nothing more than a background piece of no real significance to the unflattering narrative of Devin’s militia Porter had been working to create.
-The reason behind the woman’s decision not to do the piece didn’t mattered to her.
+The reason behind the woman’s decision not to do the piece didn’t matter to her.
 Jennings knew that at this point in her career there was no such thing as a trivial, throwaway piece not worth her time.
 Every second she stood in front of the camera was another chance to show the network’s management what she was capable of.
-With that in mind, after flashing Porter an overly pretensions smile and thanking her profusely for the opportunity, she and Samantha Emerson linked up with Devin’s deputy Maria Rivera had introduced them to and tromped off to the edge of the compound.
-From there they would have a commanding view of several small hills that lay several kilometers from it across open ground dotted by scrub brush and pathetic excuses for trees whose growth had been stunted by the glare of the hot Arizona sun.
+With that in mind, after flashing Porter an overly pretentious smile and thanking her profusely for the opportunity, she and Samantha Emerson linked up with Devin’s deputy (that Maria Rivera had introduced them to) and tromped off to the edge of the compound.
+From there they would have a commanding view of several small hills that lie several kilometers from it, across open ground dotted by scrub brush and pathetic excuses for trees—their growth stunted by the glare of the hot Arizona sun.